 Commercial Inspections: Structure(s) must be complete and ready to occupy.
 All sub trade Inspections must be approved prior to requesting Final Inspections.
 The Fire Inspector must conduct a final Inspection.
 All site improvements must be completed unless prior approval has been obtained from the Codes/Planning and/or Engineering Departments.
 All City Departments must indicate their approval with signatures prior to issuance of any Certificate of Occupancy.

-Garages and Accessory Buildings: Accessory buildings are required to be constructed in accordance with the 2009 IRC/IBC.
+Garages and Accessory Buildings: Accessory buildings are required to be constructed in accordance with the currently adopted building code.
 Portable building require a Final/Setback Inspection.
 Site built framed buildings shall have Footing/slab/setback Inspection prior to placement of concrete.
 For prefabricated buildings, please submit the manufacturer's engineering design for the Inspection.

 *Inspections may be done by another Department or Entity